SimplifyJobs/2024-New-Grad-Tech-Jobs/README.md

 # 2024 New Grad Tech Roles by Simplify

 Use this repo to share and keep track of software, tech, CS, PM, quant jobs for new grads.
-The list is maintained by the [Simplify](https://simplify.jobs/)!

-> **Launch (Aug 17, 2023)** :partying_face:
-> - You guys asked for it, and now it's here!

 :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas: